 Unlike computers, human capacity can fluctuate under change and storm, which involves adversity Q, health Q, and public influence Q besides IQ, EQ, and learning Q. Behaviors can reflect the 6Q structural change but have limited power to change the 6Q system.
 By getting to the root causes, we can anticipate development needs of a leader before “the 360-degree” and take wise action.
 By addressing the underlying causes with the right tools and installing “missing software” smoothly, leaders often begin to show results in days to weeks instead of months to years.
 One of the best ways to speed up the Level five leadership development process is to act as if you already possess the qualities you want to develop.

-Do you want to build Level 5 leadership, become a level 5 leader or an exceptional CEO?
+Do you want to build Level 5 leadership style, become a level 5 leader or be an exceptional CEO?
 Do you desire to lead with a smart system and optimize your team performance management efficiently?
 Do you long to take your company from good to great?
-Join our next webinar, or try the Mini Leadership Quiz to know us more.
+Join our next webinar or try the Mini Leadership Quiz.
 You need to work on your surface as well as your internal structure and unlock yourself from What Stop Leaders from Good to Great,